What is Information Architecture?

 2. The principle of choices

 As we’ve learned from the paradox of choice, too much choice can be overwhelming for users.
 This principle encourages us to be somewhat ruthless in designing navigation systems.
-By limiting the amount of choices to what is essential for users, we help them to process information more efficiently so they can focus on the tasks they came to the website to accomplish in the first place.
+By limiting the number of choices to what is essential for users, we help them process information more efficiently so they can focus on the tasks they came to the website to accomplish in the first place.

 3. The principle of disclosure